SYLEN Annual Conference 2027

 2–4 pages + demo slot

 Hands-on demonstration of a tool, platform, or workflow.
 Demonstrations must be technically substantive - not sales presentations.
-Abstract reviewed by program committee.
+Reviewed for technical fit after the program committee is established.

 Review policy

-Full papers and short papers are reviewed double-blind.
-Authors must anonymize submissions - remove author names, institutional affiliations, and self-identifying references from the manuscript.
-Acknowledged prior work from the same authors may remain in the reference list but should be cited in third person.
+Full papers and short papers are intended for double-blind technical review.
+Authors should prepare anonymized submissions by removing author names, institutional affiliations, and self-identifying references from the manuscript.
+Prior work from the same authors may remain in the reference list but should be cited in third person.

-Practitioner reports are reviewed single-blind.
-The program committee may consider author background and organizational context in evaluating applicability claims.
+Practitioner reports are intended for single-blind technical review.
+The final process may allow the program committee to consider author background and organizational context when evaluating applicability claims.

-The program committee reserves the right to desk-reject submissions that are clearly out of scope, below the technical bar, or presented as marketing content rather than engineering work.
-Authors submitting primarily to advertise a product should consider the tool demonstration track instead.
+The final program committee may desk-reject submissions that are clearly out of scope, below the technical bar, or presented as marketing content rather than engineering work.
+The publication format for accepted papers will be published before full paper submissions close.

 Key dates